Altar (Wicca)

 A Wiccan altar is a "raised structure or place used for worship or prayer", upon which a Wicca practitioner places several symbolic and functional items for the purpose of worshiping the God and Goddess, casting spells, and/or saying chants and prayers.

 Types of altars

 There are many types of altars Wiccans may choose to use during ritual.
 Depending on which rite they are performing, the material used for their altars may vary.
 Some say wood from an oak tree is best while others argue maple or teak are the only ones should be used.
 This is because in many circles, different types of wood are believed to carry certain magical qualities.
 For example, in one Wiccan tradition, oak symbolizes great strength and may be used to strengthen the rite they are performing.
 In another tradition, maple may be seen as the strongest.
-Whether that be a coffee table or a tree stump, it is up to the Wicca.
+Whether that be a coffee table or a tree stump, it is up to the Wiccan.